hugohebbinckuys/2025-devops-tp-final/docs/doc_choices.md

 ### Prod environment
 Every PR with the `main` branch 'll trigger the same CI as the dev CI (so install, tests, builds...).
 Once the merge is ok on branch main, someone in the team 'll "validate" the main branch andd 'll decide to put put in prod the main branch, he will create a tag, and push this tag.
-The tag push 'll trigger the prod CI/CD with install, tests, builds, github release, deployment of the app's diferent parts on their host platform (backend -> Render, db -> Neon etc.), deploy also the storybook, the images 'll be pushed on dockerhub...
+The tag push 'll trigger the prod CI/CD with install, tests, builds, github release, deployment of the app's diferent parts on their host platform (backend -> Render, front -> Netlify etc.), deploy also the storybook, update of the db, docker images 'll be pushed on dockerhub...

 # Reverse-proxy
-We 'll have 3 diferent proxys.
+We 'll use 3 reverse-proxies linked to each context.

 ## Prod proxy
 For our prod app, as we host our frontend on netlify, it'll be netlify that 'll play the proxy role.